popescu-af/intent-recognizer/README.md

 The basic version of the intent recognizer is a very simple one.
 The "guessing" of intent is based on simple regular expressions fit for the four recognizable intents.
-This version is assuming the input is strictly matching the expected patterns (which are case insensitive), so it doesn't allow for much flexibility.
+This version is assuming the input is strictly matching the expected patterns (which are case sensitive), so it doesn't allow for much flexibility.

 #### The `advanced` version